toddkitta/CortanaIntelligenceWorkshopPrereqDeployment/README.md

 3. The subsequent page will have more questions about how you will use the API.
 Please complete this form and click the **Purchase Key** button.
 3. The following page will have your API key in the **Key ID** field.
 15. You will need this **Key ID** during the workshop, so please put it in a location that will be accessible to you during the workshop.
 An easy solution is to simply email it to yourself.
-16. To verify that your API Key is working, modify this URL to include your API Key: http://api.wunderground.com/api/ &lt;YOURAPIKEY&gt; /forecast10day/q/CA/SEA.json.
+16. To verify that your API Key is working, modify this URL to include your API Key: http://api.wunderground.com/api/YOUR_API_KEY_HERE/forecast10day/q/CA/SEA.json.
 17. Open your modified link in a browser, you should get a JSON result showing the 10-day, hourly weather forecast for the Seattle-Tacoma International Airport.

 Thank you for following this setup instruction for the Cortana Intelligence Workshop.
 We are looking forward to having you at our workshop!!